 - Temporary by design, typically expiring within 30 to 90 days.
 Does not initiate any actual delivery of services or work.

-An engagement letter creates immediate, enforceable obligations the moment both parties sign.
+In the engagement letter vs letter of intent comparison, an engagement letter creates immediate, enforceable obligations the moment both parties sign.
 Work begins, services flow and legal consequences follow if either side fails to deliver.
 A letter of intent, by contrast, is an exploratory document.
 It maps out the broad contours of a potential deal without locking anyone into legal obligations, with the notable exception of specific clauses like confidentiality or exclusivity that are typically drafted to be enforceable regardless of whether the deal proceeds.

 | Engagement Letter (LOE) | Letter of Intent (LOI) | |